memory-hunter/keitai-tools/README.md

 Utility to help process raw Java game dump folders from Japanese feature phones (keitai).
 This is the script you use after dumping internal memory of a keitai to have games be formatted in a way that they can be played on a DoCoMo emulator (DoJa or Star).

 This tool supports parsing `FJJAM.DB` files found on certain phone models.
-These files require reconstructing JAM files from the database.
+That file is required for the reconstruction of JAM files for applis.

 ## Prerequisites